12 Hours Raglan

 2.30pm: Complete your shopping quest at local favourite Tony Sly Pottery

 90 Wallis Street, Raglan

-Tony Sly Pottery is made with love right here in Raglan.
-Using terracotta clay from Dunedin, Tony shapes honest, useful, and handmade pottery for cooks using colours from our landscapes - watery greens with turquoise soft blues and whites inspired by the harbour where his studio is located.
+Close by on the wharf is Tony Sly Pottery, where the ceramics are made with love right here in Raglan.
+Using terracotta clay from Dunedin, Tony shapes honest, useful and handmade pottery for cooks using colours from our landscapes - watery greens with turquoise soft blues and whites inspired by the harbour where his studio is located.
 From pasta bowls to mugs and utensil jars, you’ll want to take a piece of Raglan home with you.